 “On behalf of our multi-disciplinary team, we are deeply honoured to be entrusted with designing the monument to Holocaust victims and survivors, and we are committed to creating a place of meaning and value for all Canadians in our country’s capital.” —Gail Lord, Team lead and co-president of Lord Cultural Resources

-Continue reading National Holocaust Monument competition winners announced
+Continue reading Claude Cormier part of winning team for National Holocaust Monument competition

 Six Finalist teams presented their design concepts to the jury on February 20, 2014.
 A public viewing of the six finalist concepts will be held at the Canadian War Museum the evening of February 20th, 2014.
 The public was invited to view the concepts, meet the design teams, and share their comments.